-Join Gerry O'Brien for an in-depth discussion in this video Introducing Visual Studio, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Introducing Visual Studio, part of Learning C#.

 So once you've downloaded the version of Visual Studio that's going to be for the projects that you want to work on, it's important to get familiar with what we've referred to as the integrated development environment or the IDE.
 The ability to move around within the IDE makes your coding much more productive because of the various windows that are available within Visual Studio.
 If you're running on a Windows 8 computer, moving your mouse to the lower left corner, bringing up the Start screen, look for your specific Visual Studio icon.

 Click it, and the application will start.
 When Visual Studio first starts, it brings up, by default, the Start Page.
 Now, when you get into customizations, you can choose not to display this when it starts up.
 Well, one of the things I always recommend to new students who are learning C#, VB, any of the .NET languages, and they're using Visual Studio, is leave the Start Page up.
 The reason being is because Microsoft provides different updates and bits and pieces of news and information about the .NET development, about C#, and Visual Studio, all on this page.

 So the Start Page is a great way to find out, as you can see, about new announcements for what's coming up on Visual Studio.
 As well as what's new in Windows Desktop development, or links to places where you can learn how to start coding applications.
 So the Start screen is a great resource to have popping up on your screen when you first start.
 It's also very easy to get to creating new projects, opening existing ones or working on recent projects that you may have opened already.
 Let's go ahead and take a look at some of the other components of the Visual Studio window, like creating a new project and working in Visual C#.